piedraj/instructions/DELPHES.md

 # Work in progress

 Remember that the macro `make_gridui.py` has three parameters: `directory`, `eventsPerJob` and `outputdir`.
 Notice that it will look for the **PhaseIISummer17GenOnly/\<my-sample-name\>/GEN** path in the `directory` parameter, and it will prepare the output location in `outputdir/<my-sample-name>`.
-Therefore we need create a path in gridui, so we can copy there the private GEN files produced by Alicia.
+Therefore we need to create a path in gridui, where we can copy there the private GEN files produced by Alicia.

     ssh gridui.ifca.es
     mkdir -p /gpfs/gaes/cms/store/mc/PhaseIISummer17GenOnly/DisplacedSUSY_SmuonToMuNeutralino_M-200_CTau-2_14TeV_PhaseII/GEN